jessicaswareena/Marketing_Analysis_Project/README.md

 •	Funnel health: How well do sessions move from visit → intent → purchase?

-•	Drop off points: At which stage- product view, cart, or checkout- is the largest loss of potential revenue?
+•	Drop off points: At which stage product view, cart, or checkout- is the largest loss of potential revenue?

 •	Channel quality: Are some traffic sources fundamentally weaker, or is performance broadly consistent across channels?